Benjamin-Lee/deep-rules/manuscript.md

 Data exploration with unsupervised learning and data visualization can reveal the biases and technical artifacts in these datasets, providing a critical first step to assessing data quality before any deep learning model is applied.
 In some cases, these analyses can identify biases from known technical artifacts or sample processing which can be corrected through preprocessing techniques to support more accurate application of deep leaning models for subsequent prediction or feature identification problems from those datasets.

+To evaluate deep supervised learning models, they should be trained, tuned, and tested on non-overlapping datasets.
+The data used for testing should be locked and only used one-time for evaluating the final model after all tuning steps are completed.
 Using a test set more than once will lead to biased estimates of the generalization performance [@arxiv:1811.12808; @doi:10.1162/089976698300017197].
-Deep supervised learning models should be trained, tuned, and tested on non-overlapping datasets.
-The data used for testing should be locked and only used one-time for evaluating the final model after all tuning steps are completed.
-Also, many conventional metrics for classification (e.g. area under the receiver operating characteristic curve or AUROC) have limited utility in cases of extreme class imbalance [@pmid:25738806].
+Additionally, many conventional metrics for classification (e.g. area under the receiver operating characteristic curve or AUROC) have limited utility in cases of extreme class imbalance [@pmid:25738806].
 Model performance should be evaluated with a carefully picked panel of relevant metrics that make minimal assumptions about the composition of the testing data [@doi:10.1021/acs.molpharmaceut.7b00578], with particular consideration given to metrics that are most directly applicable to the task at hand.

 In summary, if you are not familiar with machine learning, review a general machine learning guide such as [@doi:10.1186/s13040-017-0155-3] before diving right into deep learning.